 Butter Shortbread Cookies

 Shortbread is a cookie I’ve always loved.
-My grandmother Bena used to eat shortbread cookies dunked in her coffee, which means, we used to eat shortbread cookies dunked in coffee.
-Nana lived downstairs from my family in our two family home and we kids used to take turns staying overnight to keep her company.
-One of the reasons we loved to sleep down there, other than visiting with her, was the food.
+My grandmother Bena used to eat shortbread cookies dunked in her coffee, which means we used to eat shortbread cookies dunked in coffee.
+The flavor was outstanding and talk about delicious.

 Helpful tips

-• Take the butter out at least an hour before you start on the cookies
+• Take the butter out at least an hour before you start on the cookies.
+You want it to be room temperature.

-• Use good quality chocolate to dip the cookies into
+• Use good quality chocolate to dip the cookies into.
+I use 60% Ghirardelli chocolate chips.

 How to make butter shortbread cookies